 To change or not to change passwords

-A lot discussion has been taken last few years regarding whether it is wise or not to enforce company security policy by enforcing password rotation (usually) every 3 months.
+A lot discussion has been taken recently regarding whether it is wise or not to enforce company security policy by enforcing regular password rotation - meaning forcing employees to change password e.g. every 3 months.

 I've experience with both sides - hacked accounts due to silly weak passwords, but also got frustrated from regular changing passwords in corporate applications.